RoseLeighton/HackableDEF/md/tmp.md

 despite the fact that they all work in the same field they rarely interact with each other.
-With the support of Amsterdam Municipality, they consequently put together a map of Amsterdam with 19 innovative case studies, organised per Stadsdeel (city district), realizing that most projects address mostly sourcing and consuming food and not packaging or transportation.
+With the support of Amsterdam Municipality, they consequently put together a map of Amsterdam with 19 innovative case studies, organized per Stadsdeel (city district), realizing that most projects address mostly sourcing and consuming food and not packaging or transportation.
 In order to test these observations on a larger scale, they launched an online application with the same goal,